The Hippie Movement: A 60s Aesthetic

 How do I adopt a 60s aesthetic into my branding?

 You could do loads of research, element building, mood board creation, and asset sourcing to create your hippie content… Or, you could just let Dawning Digital do that for you!
 We’ve created over 100 unique 60’s aesthetic branding elements to help you get your branding groovy, baby!
 This 60’s package includes PNG sticker elements, easy-to-use Canva templates, and Instagram story backgrounds.
-You can get a sneak peek at this package by grabbing our 60’s Templates Freebie here, which contains ten templates, five stickers, and five Instagram story backgrounds to get you started.
+You can get our 60’s Social Media Template Pack here!